scosman/broadlinkrm-heatpump/README.md

 This project is a repository of IR codes to control mini-split airconditions and/or heatpumps.

-Currently I have codes for Fujitsu-Halcyon heatpumps.
-I plan on adding Mitsubishi soon.
+Currently I have codes for Fujitsu-Halcyon and Mitsubishi heatpumps.

 These codes work on my model, but your milage may vary.